gibbed/Gibbed.LetUsClingTogether/docs/text_formatting.md

 | `FF A8`                | Unknown. |
 | `FF A9`                | Unknown. |

-## Indicate Wrap Area
+## `FF 81` - Indicate Wrap Area

 `FF 81 ww uu`

-`ww` = Width of following area in pixels
+* `ww` = Width of following area in pixels
-`uu` = Unknown
+* `uu` = Unknown

-Indicates a wrap area, eg: where a newline can be inserted if the following area is too large to fit in the remaining space available on the current line.
+Indicates a wrap area, a location where a newline can be inserted if the following area is too large to fit in the remaining space available on the current line.

 The value of `ww` seems to be ignored and overwritten at runtime with the computed width of the following area.